 Minecraft was officially released live on stage at Minecon in Las Vegas with Notch pulling the lever to signify its transition into a retail product.

-A retail Xbox 360 version arrived on June 4th in the United States for $20.
-The disc-based game includes all the features and content found in the current XBLA version, as well as the addition coming in the ninth title update.
-With an internet connection the disc version will also receive "all the same content and feature updates as the digital version ongoing."
+A retail Xbox 360 version arrived on June 4th in the United States.
+This discount-priced physical release includes all the features and content found in the current XBLA version.
+With an Internet connection, the disc version will also receive "all the same content and feature updates as the digital version ongoing."

 In 2013 in a closely followed announcements Minecraft was said to be targeting releases for the Xbox One, Playstation 3, Playstation Vita, and Playstation 4 in the near future.